eea/eionet.zope-2-7-3/README.md

 Zope 2.7.3 installation
 ========================

-This Dockerfile installs Python 2.3.6, MySQL database connector, Python LDAP and Zope 2.7.3 from source packages.
+This Dockerfile installs Python 2.3.6 and Zope 2.7.3 from source packages.
 For convenience the packages are in the directory, as they are 10 years old.

 The installation expects the Zope instance to be located in /var/local/website in the container namespace.
-This can then be mapped to whatever you want in the docker-compose.yml file.

 The Python interpreter is installed in /usr/local/bin/python and zope in /usr/local/zope

 If the container doesn't find an etc/zope.conf file, then it creates a new instance in /var/local/website.

-You can set the user id to run zope as by setting the environment variable USERID to a numeric value.
-If not set, then it defaults to 600.

 Configuration
 -------------